H-HOPE/Use-Case-Studies/README.md

 **H-HOPE Harvester Theoretical Energy Production Estimation**

-Energy production was calculated using a 1D CFD model developed by the University of Padova.
-The harvester cylinder diameter was set to 61 mm and the length of the cylinder was 1 m.
-The energy output was calculated from average water speed data collected in 2021 and 2022, measured in one minute intervals.
+The power output was calculated based on water velocity.
+Energy production was estimated using a one-dimensional CFD model developed by the University of Padova.
+The harvester cylinder diameter was set to 61 mm and a length was 1 m.
+Input data consisted of average water speed measurements collected at one-minute intervals during 2021 and 2022.

-Based on the cross section of the proposed installation site and the recorded flow data, we calculated the average one minute water speed in the proposed harvester installation section.
+Using the site’s cross-sectional profile and the recorded flow data, we determined the average one-minute water velocity at the proposed harvester installation location.

 **For 2021, energy production was estimated at 79.45 kWh and for 2022, at 78.12 kWh.**